Laura's resins and sculpture:

 him and did other resculpting that I no longer recall the specifics of.
 Another

 of my all-time favorite pieces.
-1999.
+1999. |

-Kathleen Moody's "Magnificence" Morgan stallion to sooty buckskin
+Kathleen Moody's "Magnificence" Morgan stallion to sooty buckskin.

 This typy, traditional scale Morgan stallion was an extremely popular

 resin in the mid-late 90's.
 Beautiful expression on this model!
-Painted in 1999.
+Painted in 1999. |

 Kristina Lucas-Francis' "Kulfi" Marwari

-stallion, to a seal brown Morgan stallion
+stallion, to a seal brown Morgan stallion.

-sculptor.
+Kristina's style is reminiscent of the work of my favorite equine sculptor, Maureen Love.
 A little head refinement and a new mane and forelock and this

 undeniably Morgan stallion was born!
 I do tend to want to make a Morgan out of

 everything that I see!
-Created in 1998.
+Created in 1998. |

 Stablemate Morgan mare to an amber champagne

-I love painting the dilution colors, but since I paint mostly Morgans, I don't get to practice
+partbred.
+I love painting the dilution colors, but since I paint mostly Morgans, I

-champagnes very much.
-This was just a simple paintjob on Maureen Love's
+don't get to practice champagnes very much.
+This was just a

-beautiful mini Morgan mare mold.
-1999.
+simple paintjob on Maureen Love's beautiful mini Morgan mare

-Hagen Renaker mini "Liberty Belle" Morgan mare to a brown dun
+Hagen Renaker mini "Liberty Belle" Morgan mare to a brown dun.

-Another simple repaint on a later Maureen Love piece.
-1999.
+Another simple repaint on a Maureen Love piece.
+1999. |

-"Kennebec Topaz", customized Breyer classic "Terrang"
+"Kennebec Topaz", customized Breyer classic "Terrang",

 to buckskin

+Morgan filly.
 A portrait model of my 1992 buckskin mare of the same name.
-Created in 1993 and intended to represent Topaz as a yearling.

-"Radiance Eliza Babe", customized Breyer classic "Ginger" to
+"Radiance Eliza Babe", customized Breyer classic

-a liver chestnut Morgan mare
+"Ginger" to a portrait model of a liver chestnut Morgan

-foot on a base.
+mare I used to own.
 Liza did lots of winning both live and photo.
 This picture was

-1989.
+1989. |

 "Sleepy Too McCue", customized Breyer traditional

-"Halla" to chestnut Appaloosa gelding
+"Halla" to a chestnut Appaloosa gelding.

-A portrait model of the real "Sleepy" (shown on the right, with me in a halter
+A portrait model of the real "Sleepy" (shown on the right, with me

 class at an open show in 1985).
-LOTS of resculpting on this model!
+LOTS of resculpting on this model! |

 "*Africa", customized Shirmar ceramic copy